It is surprising how many flowers growing in our gardens or on our balcony are actually edible; but how many do you actually eat?

 - Pot Marigold (Calendula officinalis) petals were used by the Romans as the poor man's saffron.
 It has a slight peppery taste and will add a light tangy flavour to bread and soups as well as scones.

 This list could become quite extensive, some notable ones missing are Sweet Cicely, Anise Hyssop, Cornflower, Myrtle, Rosemary and Basil.
-You can try them at our Open Days or find out more on our Edible Flowers Master Class as well as by using the filter 'Edible Flowers' on Jekkapedia.
+You can try them at our Open Days or find out more on our Master Classes as well as by using the filter 'Edible Flowers' on Jekkapedia.
 However, if in doubt, please seek an expert's opinion to ensure the flowers are indeed edible.

 We hope you will now start enjoying eating the flowers from your herbs.